Trawsgoed: History of ownership

-The estate and mansion of Trawsgoed came into the Vaughan family by the marriage of Adda Fychan with Tudo, daughter and heiress of Ifan Goch of Trawsgoed, ‘Evan the Red'.
+The estate and mansion of Trawsgoed came into the Vaughan family by the marriage of Adda Fychan with Tudo, daughter and heiress of Ifan Goch of Trawsgoed, 'Evan the Red'.
+The Vaughans are descended from Collwyn ap Tangno, founder of the fifth noble tribe of North Wales, Lord of Eifionydd, Ardudwy, and part of Llŷn, who had his residence on the site of Harlech Castle.

-The founder of the modern estate was the parliamentarian and lawyer, Sir John Vaughan, who was made Chief Justice of the Common Pleas by Charles II.
-It was Sir John Vaughan who acquired from the Earl of Essex much of the former monastic lands of the Cistercian abbey Strata Florida.
-At the same time further land was added to the estate through his marriage to Jane Stedman, daughter of John Stedman of Ystrad Fflur and Cilcennin.
+The founder of the modern estate was the parliamentarian and lawyer Sir John Vaughan, who was made Chief Justice of the Common Pleas by Charles II.
+It was Sir John who acquired from the Earl of Essex much of the former monastic lands of the Cistercian abbey Strata Florida.
+At the same time, further land was added to the estate through his marriage to Jane Stedman, daughter of John Stedman of Ystrad Fflur and Cilcennin.
 The estate has been passed down in the landed family from father to son in a direct line since it was acquired by marriage in 1200.
 The Vaughans are one of the few aristocratic families who have retained possession of a house since first taking it on in the Middle Ages.

 Trawsgoed became an estate in the English sense of the word in the 16th century.
 Strata Florida Abbey, in the centre of Wales, was given to the 1st Earl of Essex to broker during the English Reformation and dissolution of the monasteries, and he sold much of it to the Stedman family.
 Sir John Vaughan married the Stedman heiress and his brother, Henry, her sister.
 So almost all the abbey estate was taken over by the Vaughans.
 In 1695, John Vaughan of Trawsgoed, the grandson of Sir John Vaughan, was created Viscount Lisburne in the peerage of Ireland. during the Civil War he married Malet, daughter of the poet and courtier, the Earl of Rochester, and granddaughter of the Cavalier, Sir Henry Wilmot, 1st Earl of Rochester, the victor of the Battle of Roundway Down.

 The Vaughan family was granted the title Earl of Lisburne in 1776 and remained at Trawsgoed mansion over successive generations.
 The family at one time owned estates in Northumberland and at Mamhead in Devon.
 In 1947 the mansion house became the headquarters of the Ministry of Agriculture, Fisheries and Food in Wales, and the home farm is still occupied by the Biotechnology and Biological Sciences Research Council (BBSRC) and managed by the Institute of Grassland and Environmental Research (IGER).